benjaminspringer98/dab-project-ii/RUNNING.md

 #### Troubleshooting (please read these!)

-- sometimes flyway won't start on the first run, leading to undefined values being shown in the frontend, as the database tables to not yet exist then
+- sometimes flyway won't start on the first run, leading to undefined values being shown in the frontend, or the error "Unexpected token 'P', "PostgresEr"... is not valid JSON", as the database tables to not yet exist then
 - in this case stop the containers with `ctrl + c` and re-run them
 - sometimes this can happen multiple times (at least on my pc), I have no idea why though